elele20005/Rafiu_Link/README.md

 -Description
 -Installation
 -Usage
+-Credits
 -License
--Contributing
+-Contribution
 -Tests
 -Questions

 ## Installation
 Ensure Node.js is installed.
 Download or clone the repo.
-Use npm i to install the dependencies needed for the project.
-Use npm run build to build the app.
-Use npm start to run the server.
+Use "npm i" to install the dependencies needed for the project.
+Use `npm run build` to build the app.
+Use `npm start` to run the server.

 ## Usage
 While server is running, utilize Insomnia, MongoDBCompass or similar program which can simulate API calls.
 Use the appropriate routes listed in the routes code.